SyncfusionExamples/angular-asp.net-core-kanban-board/README.md

-# Easily create the Angular 10 application with the Kanban board
+# Easily create an Angular 10 application with the Kanban board

 The angular Kanban component is created from the Syncfusion ej2-angular-kanban package in Angular 10 application with ASP.NET core web API.